 For families and typically the teen, there are years of struggles trying to find a healthier, happier path.
 It is common for families to comment about the challenges of fear, anger, confusion, and feeling helplessly alone in the struggle.
 School counselors, therapists, and outpatient programs often precede placement in residential programs for troubled teens.
-Asheville Academy for Girls, a therapeutic boarding school for young girls ages 10-14, may be able to help your struggling daughter.
+Asheville Academy, a therapeutic boarding school for young girls and AFAB ages 10-14, may be able to help your struggling child.

-Asheville Academy provides struggling young girls and their families with:
+Asheville Academy provides struggling young adolescents and their families with:

 There exists a spectrum of treatment offering a variety of programs for troubled teens.
 This spectrum ranges based on a troubled teens’ diagnoses, conditions, age, and gender.

 For instance, there are a litany of options for a 16 year old teenage boy struggling with oppositional defiance.
 Which specific programs are most appropriate will typically depend on where the family lives, financial resources, as well as comorbid conditions such as: drug use, suicidal ideation, or sexual experimentation, for example.
 Some programs for troubled teens will be softer and more appropriate for the teen who is simply angry and has a broken relationship with a parent, while there are other programs better suited for the oppositionally defiant child who is exhibiting violence or suicidal tendencies.

 How does a Family Decide on the Appropriate Programs for Their Teen?

 The search for programs for troubled teens can feel exhausting and overwhelming.
 Families should consider sources that recommend viable and realistic programs for troubled teen programs such as residential treatment centers, therapeutic boarding schools, or wilderness programs.
 The critical consideration is whether the programs have accreditation, membership in reputable organizations, and licenses as this is not necessarily the case with all programs.